 Quite expensive.
 Some customers have problems with the app.

 Boasts AI learning to recognize user's individual brushing style and offer guidance for best cleaning results.
 Removes 500% more plaque than manual brushing.
 Connects to smartphone app via Bluetooth.
 Comes with 3 round brush heads, charger, and carrying case.

 Users have reservations about the app and wish the brush heads had better storage.

-Rechargeable battery lasts through a solid two weeks' worth of brushing.
+Rechargeable battery lasts through 2 weeks' worth of brushing.
 App offers real-time feedback on brushing habits.
-Toothbrush base is compatible with almost every Oral-B head.
+Base is compatible with almost every Oral-B head.
 Offers 6 modes of brushing, including ones for whitening and sensitive teeth.

 Unfortunately, the app doesn't allow you to create profiles for multiple users.